AnyChart/docs.anychart.com/Stock_Charts/Axes.md

 We can adjust the length of ticks on X-axis only by setting another height for the axis with the {api:anychart.core.axes.StockDateTime#height}**.height()**{api} method of the axis.
 Ticks themselves don't have this method.

-You can find how to work with the X-axis height in the (Axis Line)[#axis_line] part of the article.
+You can find how to work with the X-axis height in the [Axis Line](#axis_line) part of the article.

 ## Labels

-Labels of the X-axis has an additional feature: it is a helper label that "saves" the scrolled major label value.
+Labels of the X-axis have an additional feature: it is a helper label that "saves" the scrolled major label value.
 Just scroll the previous example and watch the scrolled labels.

 That happens when the helperLabel is on (by default).
 You can disable it by passing false to the {api:anychart.core.axes.StockDateTime#showHelperLabel}**.showHelperLabel()**{api} method.